GANGANI/toporesolve/README.md

 - `link_extracted_from`: Where the link was sourced (e.g., a news website).
 - `media_dets`: Details about the media outlet (e.g., name, type).

+## Evaluation Process

+For a single toponym, e.g., `Williamsburg`, a single evaluation for a given geoparser involved passing the toponym (and any required information) to the geoparser and then comparing the geo-coordinates it returns to the correct geo-coordinate within the gold-standard.

+1. **Evaluation function**: The core evaluation function takes two arguments: a path to the gold standard dataset file, and a `match_proximity_radius_miles` parameter with a default value of 25 miles.
+If the geocoordinates produced by a toponym disambiguation tool is within 25 miles of the reference (gold-standard) coordinate, it is counted as a **True** match, else **False**.
+If the toponym disambiguation tools doesn't return a coordinate, it counted as a **null**.

+Note: For GPEs such as states, countries, continents, etc, the `match_proximity_radius_miles` radius is not used.
+Instead, the entire geographical polygon of the state or country was used as the radius.
+This is because any point within the state counts as the state, even if it is more than 25 miles away from the reference (gold-standard) coordinate.

+2. **Reading and processing data**: The script reads the gold-standard files line by line.
+Each line corresponding to a toponym is processed as follows:
+    - Extract toponym (e.g., `Williamsburg`) and actual (gold-standard) geo-coordinate (`37.271133, -76.716614`) and context sentences.
+    - Issue toponym to toponym disambiguation tool
+    - Compare actual geo-coordinates with the coordinate returned by the tool
+    - Update `TP: True Positive`, `FP: False Positive`, and `FN: False Negative` counts.
+(No `TN: True Negative`)

+3. **Result Analysis**: Use `TP`, `FP`, and `TN` counts to compute evaluation metrics (Precision, Recall, F1)

+To run our [evaluation](eval/evaluation.py), you'd have to install: [geopy](https://geopy.readthedocs.io/en/stable/#installation), [shapely](https://shapely.readthedocs.io/en/stable/installation.html), and [NwalaTextUtils](https://github.com/oduwsdl/NwalaTextUtils).

 # Traditional Geoparsers